 Again, we are setting the boundary, setting the TV up as a tool, and setting a parameter for when it will be turned off (this isn’t an all you can watch TV buffet).

-Here’s a quick recap: Problems with screen time often come from…
+A recap: Problems with screen time often come from…

 - Lack of routine around screen time